Why are Employee Bonuses Essential in Referral Recruiting?

 On the other hand, the non-monetary bonuses could be objects employees could not normally afford or gadgets they wouldn’t otherwise purchase.
 As a result, this type of reward is often more satisfying and desirable.
 Additionally, a non-monetary reward also retains its value as it has already been taxed or is tax-exempt.

 Scott Jeffrey at the University of Chicago carried out an interesting study on rewards.
 Jeffrey examined the effects of monetary and non-monetary rewards on employee performance/ employee engagement within referral programs.
 There were three study groups.
-The control group received only a “thank you” for successful referral.
+The control group received only a “thank you” for the successful referral.
 In contrast, the remaining groups respectfully received a cash bonus and a non-monetary reward.
-The monetary reward fared much better than the “thank you” group, and employees increased their performance by 14.6% after receiving a this reward.
+The monetary reward fared much better than the “thank you” group, and employees increased their performance by 14.6% after receiving this reward.

 Nevertheless, the non-monetary reward was the real winner: its performance was 38.6% better compared to the control group and more than twice as high as the cash bonus group.

 Appreciation plays a significant role in how satisfied employees are with their job.
 A study by ManpowerGroup showed that over 90% of employees want to receive regular and honest feedback on their performance.
 Employees also consider it important when bosses show genuine interest in them as people.
 Appreciation from superiors and managers for well-performed tasks is also an important factor for job satisfaction, affirmed by more than 90% of surveyed employees.

 Appreciation matters more than praise.
 Praise is usually expressed spontaneously in relation to a specific professional achievement.
 Instead, expressing appreciation is a permanent attitude that superiors should incorporate into their relationships with employees.